 Ferrara said going from the Dodger organization to the expansion Padres was a huge culture shock.
 “Understandably, they were interested in cutting costs.
 They knew we would lose 100 games.
 Following the first workout our trainer John Matti handed me a towel after my shower.
 As I was drying off I asked for another towel and he said, ‘Uh-uh, one towel per man,’ and then laughed like hell.
 He also came from the Dodger organization and was one of my best friends.
 He was a trainer at Spokane and in L.A.
 He knew what I was thinking.
 I was used to traveling with a club that owned its own plane and contended for championships.
 Those days were over once I got to San Diego.”

 Still, Ferrara delivered for his new employers.
 For 1969 and 1970 he hit .268 and delivered a total of 27 homers with an OPS of about .800.
 Then, in 1971 it all fell apart.
 Ferrara was traded to Cincinnati on May 13 after hitting .118 in 17 games for San Diego.
 The Padres received Angel Bravo, and $35,000 to help meet expenses.
-Ferrara misplayed a ball in the outfield in his first game for the Reds.
+Ferrara misplayed a ball in the outfield in his first game in the field for the Reds.
 Manager Sparky Anderson was waiting for him on the top step of the dugout, demanding an explanation.
 Ferrara remembers that he defused the situation by telling Anderson, “What do you expect for Angel Bravo…Willie Mays?”
 He later added that, “Rose and all those guys laughed like a son-of-a-bitch, and I repeated that explanation to the writers after the game.”
 Still, in 33 at-bats for the Reds he had just one homer among his six hits.
 He lasted the whole season, but suddenly had become a shell.

 “Who knows what happened?”
 Ferrara said.
 “Was it the stomach virus I had in spring training that put me behind?
 I got hit in the eye by Sutton at the end of the 1970 season.
 I didn’t think that affected me, but it might have.
 I never had a consistent opportunity to play, but when I was on the field it sure looked like I was finished.”